wahidrachmawan/uNode_docs/manual/basic-concepts/editor-interfaces.md

 > - Use capital text for quicker search e.g. writing ‘GC‘ if you want to find ‘GetComponent‘.
 Also it even allowing for partial words, such as ‘GComInC‘ to find ‘GetComponentInChildren‘
 > - Quickly array search by typing with endings ‘[]’ e.g. writing ‘str[]‘ will show array of string, or writting ‘str[] get‘ will show a Get method for array of string.
 > - You can also select deep items by Right Clicking on item that have '>' icon at the right end of each item.
-> - Mark frequently item (variable, function, property, namespaces, etc) as favorites so you can easy find it on 'Favorites' group.
+> - Mark frequently used items (variable, function, property, namespaces, etc) as favorites so you can easily find them in 'Favorites' group..